Yu-Lab-Genomics/MethylAI/README.md

 `--bedtools_path`: Path to the bedtools executable.
 Required to generate the `inactive_motif.bed` file.

 ### Note
-Currently, we provide a complete workflow for analyzing active TF motif sites within hypomethylated regions.
+In this tutorial, we provide a complete workflow for analyzing active TF motif sites within hypomethylated regions.
 This pipeline has been extensively validated in our research, ensuring its robustness and reliability.
 Several identified active motifs and their corresponding TFs have been experimentally confirmed to regulate DNA methylation in hypomethylated regions (see our MethylAI bioRxiv preprint in the **Citation** section).

 We plan to extend this framework in future releases to include:
 - Analysis of hypermethylated regions